CateGitau/categitau.github.io/_paper-notes/2020-generalized-data-augmentation.md

 permalink: /paper-notes/2020-generalized-data-augmentation
 ---

-In this paper, they examin how to better share information between related low-resource language (LRL) and high-resource language (HRL).
+[Generalized Data Augmentation for Low Resource Translation](https://arxiv.org/abs/1906.03785) - In this paper, they examin how to better share information between related low-resource language (LRL) and high-resource language (HRL).

 **Problem** - Translation to or from low resource languages poses challenges for machine translation in terms of data adequacy and fluency.